Apothecary

 What element is Star Anise associated with?

-Star Anise is associated with the Fire/Air element and the sign of Sagittarius, and resonates with the Third Eye chakra.
+Star Anise is associated with the Fire/Air element, the sign of Sagittarius, and resonates with the Third Eye chakra.

 What planet rules Star Anise?